WinVector/Examples/SparkTips/replyr/replyrExamples.md

     ##     nm
     ##   }
     ## }
-    ## <bytecode: 0x7fa5a9b45270>
+    ## <bytecode: 0x7fa625e0a978>
     ## <environment: namespace:replyr>

-For instance to join a few tables it can be a good idea to call compute after each join (else the generated `SQL` can become large and unmanageable).
-This sort of code looks like the following:
+For instance to join a few tables it can be a good idea to call `compute` after each join for some data sources (else the generated `SQL` can become large and unmanageable).
+This sort of code looks like the following (now hanging with `sparklyr`0.5.6.9003\` June 22, 2017):

 ``` r
 # create example data